Typhoon Angela (1989)

-Super Typhoon Angela, known in the Philippines as Typhoon Rubing, was an intense tropical cyclone that formed in late September 1989.
+Typhoon Angela, known in the Philippines as Super Typhoon Rubing, was an intense tropical cyclone that formed in late September 1989.
 The storm developed from a tropical disturbance in the monsoon trough and moved generally westward throughout its duration.
 The storm ultimately peaked in intensity as a super typhoon and struck northern Luzon in the Philippines.
 After weakening and traversing the South China Sea, Angela bypassed Hainan to the south and struck Vietnam before dissipating.
 The storm caused severe damage and 119 fatalities in the Philippines.
 Thousands of houses were damaged, and hundreds of thousands of residents were impacted by the typhoon.
 Monetary damage is placed at $8 million.